webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ```

 #### Version (V)
-`Version` is always `2`
+`Version` is always `2`.

 #### Padding (P)
 `Padding` is a bool that controls if the payload has padding.

-The last byte of the payload contains a count of how many padding bytes
+The last byte of the payload contains a count of how many padding bytes were added.
-were added.

 #### Reception Report Count (RC)
 The number of reports in this packet.
-A single RTCP Packet can contain multiple events.
+A single RTCP packet can contain multiple events.

 #### Packet Type (PT)
 Unique Identifier for what type of RTCP Packet this is.
 A WebRTC Agent doesn't need to support all these types, and support between Agents can be different.
-These are the ones you may commonly see though.
+These are the ones you may commonly see though:

-* Full INTRA-frame Request (FIR) - `192`
+* `192` - Full INTRA-frame Request (`FIR`)
-* Negative ACKnowledgements (NACK) - `193`
+* `193` - Negative ACKnowledgements (`NACK`)
-* Sender Report - `200`
+* `200` - Sender Report
-* Receiver Report - `201`
+* `201` - Receiver Report
-* Generic RTP Feedback - `205`
+* `205` - Generic RTP Feedback
-* Payload Specific Feedback - `206`
+* `206` - Payload Specific Feedback

 The significance of these packet types will be described in greater detail below.

 ### Full INTRA-frame Request (FIR) and Picture Loss Indication (PLI)
-Both FIR and PLI messages serve a similar purpose.
+Both `FIR` and `PLI` messages serve a similar purpose.
 These messages request a full key frame from the sender.
-`PLI` is used when partial frames were given to the decoder but it was unable to decode them.
+`PLI` is used when partial frames were given to the decoder, but it was unable to decode them.
 This could happen because you had lots of packet loss, or maybe the decoder crashed.

-According to [RFC5104](https://tools.ietf.org/html/rfc5104#section-4.3.1.2) `FIR` shall not be used when packets or frames are lost, that's  `PLI`s job. `FIR` requests a key frame for reasons other than packet loss - for example when a new member enters a video conference.
+According to [RFC 5104](https://tools.ietf.org/html/rfc5104#section-4.3.1.2), `FIR` shall not be used when packets or frames are lost.
+That is  `PLI`s job. `FIR` requests a key frame for reasons other than packet loss - for example when a new member enters a video conference.
 They need a full key frame to start decoding video stream, the decoder will be discarding frames until key frame arrives.

-It is a good idea for a receiver to request a full key frame right after connecting, this minimizes the delay between connecting and an image showing up on the user's screen.
+It is a good idea for a receiver to request a full key frame right after connecting, this minimizes the delay between connecting, and an image showing up on the user's screen.

 `PLI` packets are a part of Payload Specific Feedback messages.

 In practice, software that is able to handle both `PLI` and `FIR` packets will act the same way in both cases.
 It will send a signal to the encoder to produce a new full key frame.

-### Negative ACKnowledgements
+### Negative Acknowledgment
-A NACK requests that a sender re-transmits a single RTP packet.
-This is usually caused when an RTP packet is lost, but could also happen because it is late.
+A `NACK` requests that a sender re-transmits a single RTP packet.
+This is usually caused by an RTP packet getting lost, but could also happen because it is late.

-NACKs are much more bandwidth efficient than requesting that the whole frame get sent again.
+`NACK`s are much more bandwidth efficient than requesting that the whole frame get sent again.
 Since RTP breaks up packets into very small chunks, you are really just requesting one small missing piece.
+The receiver crafts an RTCP message with the SSRC and Sequence Number.
+If the sender does not have this RTP packet available to re-send, it just ignores the message.

-### Sender/Receiver Reports
+### Sender and Receiver Reports
 These reports are used to send statistics between agents.
 This communicates the amount of packets actually received and jitter.

-The reports can be used for diagnostics and Congestion Control.
+The reports can be used for diagnostics and congestion control.

 ## How RTP/RTCP solve problems together
 RTP and RTCP then work together to solve all the problems caused by networks.
 These techniques are still constantly changing!

-### Negative Acknowledgment
-Also known as a NACK.
-This is one method of dealing with packet loss with RTP.

-A NACK is an RTCP message sent back to a sender to request re-transmission.
-The receiver crafts an RTCP message with the SSRC and Sequence Number.
-If the sender does not have this RTP packet available to re-send, it just ignores the message.

 ### Forward Error Correction
 Also known as FEC.
 Another method of dealing with packet loss.
 FEC is when you send the same data multiple times, without it even being requested.
 This is done at the RTP level, or even lower with the codec.

 If the packet loss for a call is steady then FEC is a much lower latency solution than NACK.
-The round trip time of having to request, and then re-transmit the packet can be significant for NACKs.
+The round trip time of having to request, and then re-transmit the missing packet can be significant for NACKs.

 ### Adaptive Bitrate and Bandwidth Estimation
-As discussed in [Real-time networking](../05-real-time-networking/) networks are unpredictable and unreliable.
+As discussed in the [Real-time networking](../05-real-time-networking/) chapter, networks are unpredictable and unreliable.
 Bandwidth availability can change multiple times throughout a session.
 It is not uncommon to see available bandwidth change dramatically (orders of magnitude) within a second.

 The main idea is to adjust encoding bitrate based on predicted, current, and future available network bandwidth.
-This ensures that video/audio signal of the best possible quality is transmitted, and the connection does not get dropped because of network congestion.
+This ensures that video and audio signal of the best possible quality is transmitted, and the connection does not get dropped because of network congestion.
 Heuristics that model the network behavior and tries to predict it is known as Bandwidth estimation.

 There is a lot of nuance to this, so let's explore in greater detail.